 A new angler wouldn’t know if an article was recommending crap gear or not, but I do!

 I’ve used hundreds of different rods, reels, lines, waders, and other gear.
-That’s what happens when you guide and teach for over 20 years, and have also been the owner of a fishing store so a ton of products have gone through my hands.
+That’s what happens when you guide and teach for over 20 years.
+Plus I have also been the owner of a fishing store so a ton of products have gone through my hands.

 Yes, I also make commissions from some of the products that I recommend, I don’t hide that fact.
-But, I don’t recommend products that I haven’t used, or that our guides don’t use, or that I don’t have knowledge of.
+But I don’t recommend products that I haven’t used, or products that our guides don’t use, or products that I don’t have knowledge of.

-I’d rather make no money and recommend a zero-commission product (which I do), then make commissions by recommending crap products and ruining my long-standing reputation.
+I’d rather make no money and recommend a zero-commission product that is good, than make commissions by recommending crap products and ruining my long-standing reputation.

-Before you shop, read my honest advice about what’s really needed, or is not needed.
+Before you shop, read my honest advice about what’s really needed, or what is not needed.

 How Much Does It Cost To Start Fly Fishing?
 It Depends

-I started fly fishing with a fly rod combo and with fly line I bought for under $100.00.
+I started fly fishing with a fly rod combo I bought for under $100.00.

-I was 13 years old and was told by a local fly fisherman to get a rod that was seven to nine feet long and in the six-weight to 7-weight size.
+I was 13 years old then and I was told by a local fly fisherman to get a rod that was seven to nine feet long and in the six-weight to 7-weight size.
 That’s good advice considering I wanted one rod for steelhead, salmon, and trout.

 In general, fly fishing is quite reasonably priced, and a decent fly fishing setup cost is about $300.00.
 The fact that you do not need a boat to fly fish makes this hobby even more affordable.